About us

 A place made for food lovers

 At Bolara 60, our love of food is at the heart of everything we do.
-We’ve created spaces for growing, cooking, and gathering, starting with a walled vegetable garden for our own seasonal produce, happy chickens for fresh eggs, and both indoor and outdoor kitchens for hands-on cookery classes throughout the year.
+We’ve created spaces for growing, cooking and gathering, starting with a walled vegetable garden for our own seasonal produce, happy chickens for fresh eggs, and both indoor and outdoor kitchens for hands-on cookery throughout the year.

-There are also plenty of welcoming corners to sink into, share a meal, and soak in the beauty of our surroundings.
+There are also plenty of welcoming corners to sink into, share a meal and soak in the beauty of our surroundings.

 Rooted in nature